AgenticPlace/SimpleCoder/docs/DEV.md

 # PYTHAI mindX bdi_agent.py (brain) SimpleCoder (hands)
 This two-component architecture provides a powerful and secure foundation for the mindX agent.
 Key Strengths:
-Security by Design: The hard separation between the reasoning layer (BDIAgent) and the sandboxed execution layer (SimpleCoder) is the primary security feature.
+Security by Design: The hard separation between the reasoning layer (BDIAgent) and the sandboxed execution layer (SimpleCoder) is the primary security feature.<br /><br />
 Modularity: SimpleCoder can be tested independently via its CLI.
-The BDIAgent can be given different sets of tools without changing its core logic.
+The BDIAgent can be given different sets of tools without changing its core logic.<br /><br />
-Stateful Power: The agent can perform complex, multi-step tasks that require context (like activating a venv before installing packages) in a natural way.
+Stateful Power: The agent can perform complex, multi-step tasks that require context (like activating a venv before installing packages) in a natural way.<br /><br />
-Observability: The clear, structured plans and distinct log sources make debugging agent behavior significantly easier than in monolithic agent designs.
+Observability: The clear, structured plans and distinct log sources make debugging agent behavior significantly easier than in monolithic agent designs.<br /><br />
 # Known Limitations:
 The Semantic Gap: The system's success relies on the LLM's ability to generate a valid plan.
-If the LLM hallucinates a command or parameter, the system will fail gracefully (the action will fail validation), but the overall task will stall.
+If the LLM hallucinates a command or parameter, the system will fail gracefully (the action will fail validation), but the overall task will stall.<br /><br />
-No Interactive Processes: The run command cannot manage shell commands that require real-time TTY input (e.g., ssh, vim).
+No Interactive Processes: The run command cannot manage shell commands that require real-time TTY input (e.g., ssh, vim).<br /><br />
-Stateless Environment Variables: The session does not persist environment variables (export VAR=...) between run calls.
+Stateless Environment Variables: The session does not persist environment variables (export VAR=...) between run calls.<br /><br />
 Sequential Execution: The agent executes one action at a time.
-It does not support running long-running background processes in parallel.
+It does not support running long-running background processes in parallel.<br /><br />
-These limitations are deliberate design trade-offs to ensure security and simplicity, providing a solid foundation for future enhancements.
+These limitations are deliberate design trade-offs to ensure security and simplicity, providing a solid foundation for future enhancements.<br /><br />